aws-samples/genai-based-aws-configuration-change-auditor-and-cost-analyzer/README.md

 The solution can be customized in several ways:

 1. Adjust the Bedrock prompts in the Auditor Lambda function to focus on specific types of insights.
-2. Modify the report templates in Amazon SES to change the format or content of the emails.
+2. Modify the CustomInstructions parameter in CloudFormation Template for customized analysis.

 ## FAQ